dblblaster/lutris-db/games/half-life/half-life-patch-v1110.md

 ### notes

 ```
+Requires Half-Life v1.0.0.x to be already installed.
+For best results use lutris:half-life-cd-v100x (https://lutris.net/api/installers/half-life-cd-v100x) prior to running this installer.

 Game patches can be found inside this archive (1.58 GB): https://www.moddb.com/games/counter-strike/downloads/half-life-updates-pre-post-1100
 Download it once and keep it at hand, installer script will ask for it.